 OEM parts – Precision-engineered to provide a reliable product, Marley OEM parts are built to the highest standards and tightest tolerances for extended service life.

 Geareducer® Solutions – Gearboxes are available in a variety of designs and reduction ratios to accommodate the different fan speeds and horsepowers of cooling towers.
 The Marley Geareducer Solutions program lets customers order a new replacement gearbox for a tower from SPX, or a factory-trained technician can repair an existing gearbox or rebuild a gearbox using Marley OEM parts.

 Fill – One of the single most important components of a cooling tower is the fill.
 Its ability to promote both the maximum contact surface and the maximum contact time between air and water determines the efficiency of the cooling tower.
-The two basic fill classifications are splash type fill (breaks up the water) and film type fill (spreads the water into a thin film).
+The two basic fill classifications are splash type fill (breaks up the water) and film type fill (spreads the water into a thin layer).

 Nozzles – Crossflow configuration permits the use of a gravity-flow distribution system with a nozzle such as the Marley ST. With this system, the supply water is elevated to hot water distribution basins above the fill and then flows over the fill (by gravity) through nozzles located in the distribution basin floor.
 Counterflow configuration necessitates the use of a pressure type system of closed pipe and spray nozzles like the Marley NS.

 Fans – Cooling tower fans must move large volumes of air efficiently, and with minimum vibration.
 The materials of manufacture must not only be compatible with their design, but must also be capable of withstanding the corrosive effects of the environment in which the fans are required to operate.
 The Marley Ultra Quiet fan is an example of a fan that can be used in situations where very low sound is a necessity.